goeltushar23/fend-website-performance-optimisation/README.md

 #### Part 1: Changes done to Optimize PageSpeed Insights score for **index.html**

+Following changes have been done to achieve PageSpeed score for 94/95 on Mobile/Desktop.

 * Optimised images using ImageOptim to remove bloated metadata and resized the images according to page requirements.

 * Minified and Inlined `style.css`